The Most Beautiful Floral Mosaic Art from Around the World

 Considered to be one of the most beautiful mosaics in the world, the depiction of Zeus and Ganymede dates back to the Roman empire.
 The image shows Ganymede offering Zeus drink, while he takes the shape of an eagle.
 The entire image is surrounded by astonishing floral patterns that stand proud on the black background.
 The margins also show birds, reptiles and insects created by the master artist Neikias.

-Floral mosaics were a huge part of ancient Roman art.
+Flower mosaic art were a huge part of ancient Roman art.
 A lot of them were lost because, while figurative motifs were carefully preserved in museum, floral and geometric mosaic were left in their original setting and were subject to deterioration.
 Throughout the years, efforts were made to stabilize some of these pieces by using mortar, but few of them actually survived.
 Some years ago, scholars and architects understood that floral mosaics were an important part of history and by preserving them, they could learn more about how this form of art evolved.

 Today, floral mosaics exhibit a wide range of vivid colors that are not only suitable for public spaces, but they are often used in home decor.
 Floral mosaic tiles are either purchased or home-made and are used to adorn everything from walls, furniture to home exteriors and gardens.
 Because of their pleasant aesthetics, floral mosaic contribute to spiritual well-being and some people like to create these patterns themselves, as a hobby.